-The Department of Psychology awards the Ph.D. in seven programs, each covering a wide range of research topics, as described below.
+The Department of Psychology awards the Ph.D. in nine program areas, each covering a wide range of research topics, as described below.

 Main areas of emphasis: behavioral neuroscience, behavioral endocrinology, neuropsychopharmacology, and neuroimmunology.
 Research focuses on animal models of neuropsychiatric and neurodegenerative disease; aging; plasticity; neurobiological and neurochemical mechanisms of cognitive (i.e., learning, memory and attention), affective, and social behaviors.